Chat with us, powered by LiveChat

 Also referred to as disorderly behaviour, this offence carries harsh punishments, typically a fine.
 This article will look at the aspects of the crime of offensive behaviour, including its elements, penalties, and possible defences.

-If an individual is convicted in a Western Australian (WA) court for an Offensive Behaviour offence, the offence will show up as a disclosable court outcome (DCO) on a police check .
+If an individual is convicted in a Western Australian (WA) court for an Offensive Behaviour offence, the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check .

 What is Offensive Behaviour?